3architechs/CMP/Solution.md

 ## System Requirements

-### Stakeholders
+## Stakeholders

 This section describes key stakeholders of the system and their architectural concerns.

-SH-1: Contact Centre Agent
+- **SH-1: Contact Centre Agent**
-Provides customer service with regard to flight and ancillary bookings, also handles calls related to service disruption.
+  - Provides customer service with regard to flight and ancillary bookings, also handles calls related to service disruption.

-SH-2: Airport Check-in Agent
+- **SH-2: Airport Check-in Agent**
-Provides customer service with regard to flight check-in, ancillary bookings, flight boarding and also handles passenger greviences related to service disruption.
+  - Provides customer service with regard to flight check-in, ancillary bookings, flight boarding and also handles passenger grievances related to service disruption.

-SH-3: Marketing Manager
+- **SH-3: Marketing Manager**
-Creates marketing campaigns and promotions.
+  - Creates marketing campaigns and promotions.

-SH-4: Data Privacy Officer
+- **SH-4: Data Privacy Officer**
-Manages customer data privacy requirements for the Organisation.
+  - Manages customer data privacy requirements for the Organization.

-SH-5: Loyalty Manager
+- **SH-5: Loyalty Manager**
-Drives loyalty offers and new product development.
+  - Drives loyalty offers and new product development.

-SH-6: Cabin Crew
+- **SH-6: Cabin Crew**
-Provides service to customers inflight and also promotes inflight sales.
+  - Provides service to customers inflight and also promotes in-flight sales.

-SH-7: CMP Manager
+- **SH-7: CMP Manager**
-Configures rules and policies and drives requirements for enhancing the platform
+  - Configures rules and policies and drives requirements for enhancing the platform.

-SH-8: Customer Affairs Executive
+- **SH-8: Customer Affairs Executive**
-Handles customer complaints and compensation.
+  - Handles customer complaints and compensation.

-SH-9: Data Analyst
+- **SH-9: Data Analyst**
-Consolidates data from various operational systems to construct a thorough customer 360 view and unearth insights about customers in order to enhance Average Revenue per Customer
+  - Consolidates data from various operational systems to construct a thorough customer 360 view and unearth insights about customers in order to enhance Average Revenue per Customer (ARPC).

-(ARPC).
-SH-10: Inflight Retailer
+- **SH-10: Inflight Retailer**
-Creates suitable product bundles for cross-selling during in-flight retail.
+  - Creates suitable product bundles for cross-selling during in-flight retail.

-SH-11: Cyber Security Operations Manager
+- **SH-11: Cyber Security Operations Manager**
-Ensures that there are no security breaches in the system
+  - Ensures that there are no security breaches in the system.

 ### Business Requirements